-As at 31 December 2023 and 31 December 2022, the Bank designated the following financial liabilities as hedged items in cash flow hedge relationships:
+As at 31 December 2024, the Bank had no hedging relationships due to the fact that the hedged item (or part of it) no longer exists.
+As at 31 December 2023, the Bank designated the following financial liabilities as hedged items in cash flow hedge relationships:

-Cash flow I hedge reserve Cash flow hedges Continuing hedges Discontinued hedges 31 December 2023 RUB-denominated bonds with a fixed interest rate 312 - 31 December 2022 RUB-denominated bonds with a fixed interest rate (1,148)
+Cash flow hedge reserve Cash flow hedges Continuing hedges Discontinued hedges 31 December 2023 RUB-denominated bonds with a fixed interest rate 312

-The corresponding line item in the statement of financial position, where the hedged items are recorded, are debt securities issued.
+The line item in the statement of financial position, where the hedged items are recorded, are debt securities issued.